Lucy (Australopithecus): Reconstruction in Cleveland

 With the permission of the government of Ethiopia, Johanson brought all the skeletal fragments to the Cleveland Museum of Natural History in Ohio, where they were stabilized and reconstructed by anthropologist Owen Lovejoy.
 Lucy the pre-human hominid and fossil hominin, captured much public notice; she became almost a household name at the time.
-Some nine years later, and now assembled altogether, she was returned to Ethiopia.
+Some nine years later, and fully assembled, she was returned to Ethiopia.